 - Is there anything about this project that I don’t enjoy doing, but still want to continue with?

-Either way, now it would be the time to figure out why exactly this isn’t working for you any longer—and then take those reasons into account as we move forward.
+Either way, now, would be the time to figure out why exactly this isn’t working for you any longer—and then take those reasons into account as we move forward.

 Step Four: Get Your Blog Ready